floringheorghiu/anonymize/README.md

 ## Usage

-1. Select the frames or elements you want to anonymize
+1. Select the frames or elements you want to anonymize in Figma.
-2. Run the plugin from Plugins menu
+2. Run the plugin from the Plugins menu.
-3. Choose your anonymization options:
+3. Choose your options:
-   - Anonymize Product Names (length-matching Lorem ipsum)
-   - Anonymize Prices (preserves format and currency)
-   - Anonymize Images (replaces with neutral placeholders)
+   - **Anonymize product names**
+   - **Anonymize prices** (optionally change currency or use your own acronym)
+   - **Replace images with placeholder** (optionally upload your own PNG/JPG)
-4. Click "Anonymize" to process the selection
+4. Click **Anonymize Content** to process your selection.
-5. Use the Stop button if you need to halt the process
+5. Use the **Stop** button to halt processing if needed.
+6. Click **How to use** in the UI for a quick help modal at any time.

 ### Best Practices